Alluxio/alluxio/docs/en/api/FS-API.md

 #### Reading Data

-A `AlluxioURI` can be used to perform Alluxio FileSystem operations, such as modifying the file metadata, ie. TTL or pin state, or getting an input stream to read the file.
+A `AlluxioURI` can be used to perform Alluxio FileSystem operations, such as modifying the file metadata, i.e. TTL or pin state, or getting an input stream to read the file.

 For example, to read a file: